claabs/unifi-renew-dhcp/README.md

     image: ghcr.io/claabs/unifi-renew-dhcp
     restart: unless-stopped
     environment:
+      # UTC ignores DST, and so do the AT&T outages
-      - TZ=America/Chicago
+      - TZ=UTC
       - UNIFI_HOST=192.168.2.1
       - WAN_INTERFACE=eth9
-      # prime with initial cron schedule of slightly before when your next outage will be
+      # prime with initial cron schedule of slightly before when your next outage will be.
+Should be in UTC timezone
       - CRON_SCHEDULE=32 21 09 11 *
     volumes:
     - ./data:/data